-Beyond these “official” post traumatic stress disorder symptoms, PTSD can produce a wide range of symptoms of mind, emotions, body, and behavior leading to poor occupational and social functioning.
+Beyond these “official” post-traumatic stress disorder symptoms, PTSD can produce a wide range of symptoms of mind, emotions, body, and behavior leading to poor occupational and social functioning.
 Depression, alcohol and drug abuse, guilt, shame, and inability to trust are common.
-Often those with PTSD become over-controlling, and can become disruptive and even violent.
+Often those with PTSD become over-controlling and can become disruptive and even violent.
 Some people react in the opposite way, and they withdraw, avoiding the outside world completely.
 Commonly people dealing with PTSD have few if any close relationships – they become isolated, unemployed, and divorced.
 Domestic upset, violence, and child abuse are not uncommon.

 It is important to remember that, although severe PTSD in a combat veteran may be obvious, there are many others who suffer from this disorder whose trauma was less obvious.
-Sometimes the trauma took place in early childhood, or may involve situations the sufferer is unable or unwilling to share often due to shame and embarrassment.
+Sometimes the trauma took place in early childhood or may involve situations the sufferer is unable or unwilling to share often due to shame and embarrassment.

 Type II PTSD – the “Everyday” Variety

 Although there is no such “official” category at present, perhaps there should be – a mechanism similar to, but much milder than the classic examples.
-Dr. Miller noted through careful observation and history-taking, that many of issues and imbalances that disturb our balance and functioning seem to be a variety of PTSD on a smaller scale.
+Dr. Miller noted through careful observation and history-taking, that many of the issues and imbalances that disturb our balance and functioning seem to be a variety of PTSD on a smaller scale.
 For instance, many people feel stage fright, shame, embarrassment, guilt, or find they overreact, withdraw, or are prone to procrastination when these are maladaptive.
 Yet there is no obvious traumatic event.